tshepang/blog/content/top movie elements.md

 2. *Inception* - a technology that allows one to tap into unused brain power, resulting in an altered experience of time, where a second could feel like a year (as an example)
-3. [Limitless] - a drug that enhances mental performance
 4. [Groundhog Day] - reliving the same day over and over again
 5. *Next* - treatment of the concept of being able to see the future